ordermind/symfony-logical-authorization-bundle/docs/source/quickstart.rst

 Permission types
 ================

-Here are the permission types available by default:
+Permission types are used to check different kinds of conditions for access control.
+Listed below are the permission types available by default.
+You can also use boolean permissions if you want to allow or disallow an action completely.
+Boolean permissions are useful in combination with access bypass in some situations.
+Please refer to https://github.com/ordermind/logical-permissions-php#boolean-permissions for details regarding boolean permissions.

 ``role``
     Checks if a user has one or more roles.